pure0022/math-IR-ARQMath-CompuBERT/README.md

 <br>

 #### Requirements
+First, make sure pytorch version 1.13.0 with cuda 11.6 is enabled on your linux machine.
+This can be installed from the pytorch website (https://pytorch.org/get-started/locally/)<br>
 Please install the requirements in the requirements.txt file.
 There are additional requirements to download that can be done directly in the Python Notebook provided.
 <br><br>